 El Camino College utilizes a faculty prioritization process to recommend which vacant teaching and non-teaching faculty positions are most needed by the College, and should be filled.
-The process includes a justification of the position's impact on the program, strength of the program, and the ability to meet student needs.
-The evaluation also includes programmatic data regarding the ratio of full-time to part-time faculty, full-time equivalent (FTE) load, availability of part-time instructors, growth, history, productivity, weekly student contact hours (WSCH) per FTE, and the departmental hiring history for the past three years.
+The process includes a proposal justifying the position's impact on the program, strength of the program, and the ability to meet student needs.
+The proposal also includes programmatic data regarding the ratio of full-time to part-time faculty, full- time equivalent (FTE) load, availability of part- time instructors, growth, history, productivity, weekly student contact hours (WSCH) per FTE, and the departmental hiring history for the past three years.

-Upon the completion of the evaluation process each academic division and the counseling division cast two votes, one vote per division dean/director, and one vote per division faculty representative - who is familiar with the division's needs.
+Proposals are reviewed by a committee co-chaired by the VP AA and the AS President.
+The committee reviews the proposals and each academic division and the counseling division cast two votes, one vote per division dean/director, and one vote per division faculty representative - who is familiar with the division's needs.
 The votes are tallied and ranked in order of the most votes received and then a recommendation is forwarded to the President.
 The President determines the number and type of faculty positions to hire for the following year.